SharkSnack/shiren-6/content/dungeons/yamakagashi-pass.md

 ##### Sanctuary Scroll

-The effect is nullified during boss fights, but it can be useful for Monster House.<br/>Monsters with ranged attacks are on the uncommon side, but beware of Fire Ninja and Water Ninja.
+The effect is nullified during boss fights, but it can be useful for a Monster House.<br/>Monsters with ranged attacks are on the uncommon side, but beware of Fire Ninja and Water Ninja.

 ##### Blank Scroll